 Can STDs cause testicular swelling?

-Sexually transmitted diseases (STDs, also known as sexually tranmitted infections) can cause testicular swelling in the same way that non-sexually transmitted urinary tract infections can cause testicular swelling.
+Sexually transmitted diseases (STDs, also known as sexually transmitted infections) can cause testicular swelling in the same way that non-sexually transmitted urinary tract infections can cause testicular swelling.
 The mechanism involves colonization of the urethra by the organism and then traveling down the vas deferens to the epididymis or testes.
 Gonorrhea and chlamydia are the most common sexually transmitted causes of testicular swelling.

 Can kidney stones cause testicular swelling?